Peter Hollenhorst Lab

 Lab Phone: (812) 856-7608

+The regions of the human genome that encode the instructions for gene regulation (where and when a gene should be expressed) are vastly larger and more complex than protein coding regions, and we currently have little understanding of their function.
+These cis-regulatory elements are interpreted by sequence specific interactions with proteins such as transcription factors.
 Although we can identify DNA sequence preferences for transcription factors in vitro, this information has not been sufficient to predict transcription factor binding sites in the human genome.
 One complicating factor that makes such bioinformatic predictions difficult is that most transcription factors do not bind to unique DNA sequences.
 In fact most human transcription factors belong to “families” that have homologous DNA binding domains and share DNA sequence preferences.
-One example is the ETS family of 27 human transcription factors that all bind to a similar sequence that includes the core GGA(A/T).
-Despite the potential for all the members of this family to target the same genomic sequences, genetic studies indicate that each family member has a unique biological function indicating unique target genes.
+One example is the ETS family of 28 human transcription factors that, in vitro, all bind to the sequence (C/A)GGA(A/T)G. Despite the potential for all the members of this family to bind the same places in the genome, genetic studies indicate that each family member has a unique biological function - thereby indicating unique target genes.
+Thus the question: How do members of a transcription factor family attain unique functions despite overlapping DNA sequence preference?

-Understanding how ETS proteins target unique genes is important for understanding their critical role in cancer.
-Chromosomal rearrangements that alter the expression and/or function of ETS proteins are found in a number of cancers including more than half of prostate tumors, almost all cases of Ewing’s sarcoma, and occasionally in leukemia.
+ETS family transcription factor play a major role in human disease, particularly cancer.
+Chromosomal rearrangements or amplifications that alter the expression and/or function of ETS proteins are among the most common mutations in human cancer and occur in more than half of prostate tumors, 40% of melanomas, almost all cases of Ewing’s sarcoma, and in some leukemias.
 However, only a subset of the ETS genes promote cancer.
 In fact some family members may act as tumor suppressors.
 Thus a major interest of the lab is to understand the mechanisms that allow specific oncogenic functions within the ETS family.

 Hollenhorst, P.C., Ferris, M.W., Hull, M.A., Chae, H., Kim, S., and B.J.
 Graves.
 (2011).
 Oncogenic ETS proteins mimic activated RAS/MAPK signaling in prostate cells.
 Genes & Development 25: 2147-2157